equinor/WINC_OnePager/WellClass/README.md

 mid,10
 poor,1.00E+03
 ```

+## Data Visualization and Proxy-based Leakage Estimation

-Once the file is ready, it can be processed:
+Once all the information is tabulated, it can be processed through the well class.

 ```python
 #Import CSV tables